janhavi-ucb/juniper.github.io/index.md

 ## Project

-Our project, JUNIPER is a proxy interface for that enables individuals and organizations to unlock the vast potential of Large Language Models (LLMs) by upholding user or organization privacy.
+Our project, JUNIPER is a proxy interface that enables individuals and organizations to unlock the vast potential of Large Language Models (LLMs) by upholding user or organization privacy.
 It is applied to medical diagnosis for initial proof of concept, where large quantities of private data are present.
 Individuals and companies should no longer fear sensitive data leaks and utilize the power of open-source LLMs.

 ## Product